sevenval/flat-docs/README.md

 ## [Cookbook](cookbook/README.md)

-Browse the recipes in [Couper's Cookbook](cookbook/README.md) to learn how to accomplish common API development tasks with FLAT.
+Browse the recipes in [FLAT's Cookbook](cookbook/README.md) to learn how to accomplish common API development tasks with FLAT.
 Developers will find plenty of examples here.

 ## [Reference](reference/README.md)